The Mirror Design Pattern: Strict Data Geometry over Model Scale for Prompt Injection Detection: Experimental Results

 \subsection{Challenge-Set Honesty}

 The model does have a ceiling.
 On an adversarial hard-benign challenge set of 2,386 security-adjacent documents---whitepapers, CTF writeups, red-team documentation that quotes or discusses attack patterns---the L1 SVM false-positive rate at threshold 0.0 was 51.9\%.
 Even at a raised threshold of $+2.0$, the hard-benign FPR remained 12.3\%.
 On the same challenge set, PG2 (22M) reached 21.3\% FPR---better, but still far too high for production use.
 A 22-million-parameter semantic model cuts the hard-benign FPR roughly in half relative to a sparse lexical model, but it does not solve use-versus-mention disambiguation.
-Separately, on heavily paraphrased attacks (JailbreakBench~\cite{jailbreakbench} paraphrase variants), both the SVM and Prompt Guard~2 plateau around 21\% recall.
-That limitation should not be hidden, because it is the strongest reason to keep a higher semantic layer in the architecture.
+A separate challenge slice drawn from JailbreakBench~\cite{jailbreakbench} paraphrase variants initially appeared to expose a shared ceiling ($\sim$21\% recall for both the SVM and Prompt Guard~2).
+Post-hoc inspection, however, showed that this slice consists of direct harmful-content requests rather than prompt injection: bomb-making, identity theft, hate speech, and similar content-safety refusals, with no instruction override, role hijacking, or indirect injection.
+We therefore no longer interpret that result as a PI benchmark.
+Its only useful lesson is methodological: evaluation slices must be scoped strictly to control-plane manipulation.

 This is also the right bridge to the next design problem.
 The question is no longer whether to replace the SVM with a bigger model.
 It is how much of the current L2a residual can be replaced by a non-promptable or at least non-generative second pass.